 - 16 oz Unsalted butter perferably unsalted, grass-fed

 - Add the butter to the instant pot steel insert.
 Set an external timer for 10 minutes.
 Start the instant pot in Saute Mode (Normal).
 Butter will start melting.

 - Initially the milk solids (white foam) will float on the top, but they will settle down to the bottom of the insert and caramelize.

-Remove the insert from the instant pot carefully in about 10 minutes.
-We want the milk solids on the bottom to turn golden brown, but not blacken.
-Remove sooner if they darken sooner.
+- We want the milk solids on the bottom to turn golden brown, but not blacken.
+Keep a close eye so it does not burn.

-Store ghee at room temperature, away from sunlight.
+- Store ghee at room temperature, away from sunlight.
 It will stay fresh.
 You can also store in a refrigerator, but it is not required.